sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 2       | required                 | See {{indexed-link-use}}
 | 3       | recommended              | See {{indexed-link-use}}
 | 4-255   | Unassigned               |
-{: #tbl-iana-link-use-values title="CoSWID Link Use Initial Registrations"}
+{: #tbl-iana-link-use-values title="Software ID Link Use Initial Registrations"}

 Registrations MUST conform to the expert review criteria defined in {{iana-review-criteria}}.